mattgrah-am/I-know-that-song/README.md

 ## Style Guide

-Most of the styles are using Material UI's defaults.
+The for this web app are using Material UI's defaults.

 ### Font